Subscriptions and Password

 An annual contest to discover the best U.S. construction projects.
-Firms can submit entries in 18 different categories.
-18 winning projects in each of ten regions are selected by panels of independent judges.
+Firms can submit entries in 20 different categories, and the winning projects in each of ten regions are selected by panels of independent judges.
 All winning regional projects automatically compete for the national “Best of the Best” awards.
-The contest entry form will be posted on our website in April, 2013.
+The contest entry form will be posted on our website in April.
 The contest entry form deadline will be in July.
 More detailed information about the contest can be found here: Best Projects FAQ, Global Best Projects FAQ

 For over 100 years ENR, along with our sister magazine, Architectural Record, and the databases F.W.
 Dodge and Sweets, were part of a business unit called McGraw Hill Construction, a division of McGraw Hill.
 In 2013 McGraw Hill, the parent company, split into two separate companies, McGraw Hill Financial and McGraw Hill Education.
 McGraw Hill Construction was part of McGraw Hill Financial.
 On November 1, 2014, McGraw Hill Financial sold McGraw Hill Construction to a private equity fund, Symphony Technology Group, and McGraw Hill Construction was renamed Dodge Data & Analytics.
 On July 1, 2015, Dodge Data & Analytics sold ENR and Architectural Record to BNP Media.